juhasev/sample-ninja-help/panelist-manager.md

 At the top right corner you have a button to change the data variables fields the are visible.
 You can select any number of data variables.

 #### Add Filter
-If you want to use query filter to find panelist you can either build a query ad hoc or pick an existing query filter saved in the Segments.
+If you want to use query filter to find panelist you can either build a query on the fly or pick an existing query filter you have previously saved in the Segments.

+> In order to use segment as a filter, it must be flagged as such in the segment manager!

 ### Perform Batch action